noaione/yuusha-shoukan-ln/sources/v06/chapter4.md

 [Kuhihi, thank you very muuuuuch.
 Please accompany me a bit longer, okaaaaay?]

-H-Hmmm....
+H-Hmmm...
 I wonder if I’m really managing to thank her like this?
 I feel like this situation is going as Illness-san plans though...

 After that, I went with her to several stores and accompanied her shopping.